 In-depth extension of core finance course.
 Typical topics include financial planning/control, risk and valuation, capital budgeting.
-Prerequisites: FIN 301 and completion or concurrent enrollment in ACC 326.
+Prerequisites: FIN 301.
+Pre or Corequisite: ACC 326 or 410 with a grade of "C" (2.00) or higher.

 FIN 502 Financial Decision Analysis (3)